Mobile App Testing

 • Subscription Flow

-If your app has a subscription-based model, carefully constructing the subscription flow can positively impact your business profitability.
-A smooth flow will ensure you users are able to quickly opt for a plan of their preference and make the payment without any friction.
-With mobile app testing, you can experiment with the number of plans/ pricing of various plans, the timing of the subscription pop-up, number of steps in the subscription flow, layout of the billing page etc. – all to ensure the subscription process is as organic as it can be and positively impacts the users’ purchase decision.
+If your app has a subscription-based model, carefully constructing the subscription flow can positively impact your revenue.
+A smooth flow will ensure your users are able to quickly opt for a plan of their preference and make the payment without any friction.
+With mobile app testing, you can experiment with the number of plans/pricing of various plans, the timing of the subscription pop-up, number of steps in the subscription flow, layout of the billing page, etc. – all to ensure the subscription process is as organic as it can be and positively impacts the users’ purchase decision.

 • Checkout Flow